From the joyous to the difficult, conversations are a reminder of who we are, how far we’ve come — and how far we have to go.

 For anyone one else going through a similar experience, I encourage you to surround yourself with people who will accept you for who you are.
 As I’ve gotten older, that group has expanded from my family friend, to organisations like the Seattle Men’s Chorus.
 Building that support system, that chosen family, is so important.

 –Sammy Hendrick, Software Development Engineer

 “Listen to your heart.”

 I come from a religious background that isn’t always welcoming of the LBTQ community.
 So you can imagine how it felt when I fell in love with someone of the same sex.
 It was really confusing to me and unfortunately, she didn’t feel the same way.
-But that experience got me thinking about who am I attracted to?
-Where do I stand as a person within my faith?
+But that experience got me thinking about who am I attracted to and where do I stand as a person within my faith.